 - If you and the person you married were related by either blood or adoption

-- Either you or your spouse were previously married and that marriage had not been dissolved at the time of your marriage
+- Either you or your spouse was previously married, and that marriage had not been dissolved at the time of your marriage

-- Either you or your spouse were under the age of 18 and did not have the permission of the minor’s parent or guardian to marry
+- Either you or your spouse was under the age of 18 and did not have the permission of the minor's parent or guardian to marry.

-- Either you or your spouse were under the influence of drugs or alcohol at the time of the marriage
+- Either you or your spouse was under the influence of drugs or alcohol at the time of the marriage.

-- Either you or your spouse were determined to be impotent
+- Either you or your spouse was determined to be impotent

-- Either you or your spouse were determined to be mentally incompetent
+- Either you or your spouse was determined to be mentally incompetent

 - The marriage was brought about by fraud or duress